Glossary of partner dance terms: International Style

 The term describes a particular style of ballroom dances that contrasts with American Style.
 In a narrower sense, it denotes the group of dances danced in International Style ballroom competitions.
 The group consists of two categories: Standard and Latin.

 Jack and Jill

 Jack and Jill (J&J) is a format of competition in partner dancing, where the competing couples are the result of random matching of leaders and followers.
 Rules of matching vary.
 The name comes from the popular English nursery rhyme, "Jack and Jill".
-In venues with same-sex dance partners, the ambiguous names "Pat and Chris" have been used, or event could be called "Mix and Match".
+In venues with same-gender dance partners, the ambiguous names "Pat and Chris" have been used, or event could be called "Mix and Match".

 In dance competitions J&J is included as a separate division (or divisions, with additional gradations).

 J&J is popular at swing conventions, as well as at ballroom dance competitions in the United States.

 L–R

 Latin

 As applied to dances, Latin dance is any type of social dance of Latin American origin.